 - up to $5,000 in fines (at the judge’s discretion)

-Defendants who neglect to register more than once in seven (7) years face mandatory prison time.
+Neglecting to register more than once in seven (7) years carries mandatory prison time.

 Common defenses to charges of NRS 179D.550 violations include: